John Patterson MacLean

-John Patterson MacLean (March 12, 1848 – August 12, 1939) was an American Universalist minister and archaeologist and historian.
-While at Ohio State University he became a historian of the Shakers.
+John Patterson MacLean (March 12, 1848 – August 12, 1939) was an American Universalist minister, archaeologist and historian.
+During his time at Ohio State University, he specialized in the history of the Shakers, a religious group.

 Biography

 He was born on March 12, 1848, in Franklin, Ohio.

-In 1864 at age sixteen he entered the National Normal University in Lebanon, Ohio.
-In 1867 he started at the Theological School of St. Lawrence University in Canton, New York, and he qualified for the ministry in 1869.
+At the age of sixteen in 1864, he enrolled in the National Normal University in Lebanon, Ohio.
+He continued his education at the Theological School of St. Lawrence University in Canton, New York, in 1867, and he became qualified for the ministry in 1869.